-fn user-defined single line function
+fn user-defined single line function.

-keyword keyword
+keyword keyword.

-proc procedure
+proc procedure.

-matrix matrix, numeric or character
+matrix matrix, numeric or character.

-string string
+string string.

 If the symbol type is missing, the colon must not be present and the symbol type is assumed to be proc.
-Both of the following library files are valid:
+Both library files below are valid: